 An important and often time consuming part of the process of obtaining U.S. lawful permanent residence (a green card) through employment is when the employer files the required Labor Certification (LC) with the U.S. Department of Labor (DOL).
-This article will acquaint you with the steps in that process; which will help you understand why it might take longer than you were hoping!
+This article will acquaint you with the steps in that process; it also will help you understand why it might take longer than you were hoping, or longer than was considered normal in the past.

 The DOL processes LCs using a system called PERM (Program Electronic Review Management), which was established in 2005.
 The idea was to streamline what had been an extremely complicated process, as well as reduce the overall time needed to obtain an approved LC.

 Before the change to PERM, DOL and related state agencies were involved in every step of the process.
-As a result, the processing times for LCs extremely long, because DOL and the state agencies did not have the resources to process each LC in a timely manner.
+As a result, the processing times for LCs were extremely long, because DOL and the state agencies did not have the resources to process each LC in a timely manner.
 Government processing of LCs was taking a couple of years.

 Under the PERM program, the employer is required to complete all recruitment without any involvement by the DOL, except the prevailing wage determination mentioned below.
 After completing the recruitment process, the employer submits a form listing its recruitment steps and attesting that it found no qualified U.S. workers for the job.

 To ensure quality control, DOL selectively chooses to audit some of the LCs.
 That means that it reviews the employer's recruitment process and at times requests the resumes of people who applied for the position.
 In one exception to the usual process of the employer handling the recruitment on its own, DOL sometimes requires employers to go through what is called Supervised Recruitment.
 It resembles the former state-driven process and involves DOL instructing the employer when and where to advertise and then serving as the intermediary to receive resumes of candidates.